sowmyanalam/Excel-data-analysis-Dashboard/README.md

 1. Yearly Analysis (2016–2023)
 Growth Trajectory:

-Steady increase in revenue, profit, and cost from 2016 to 2022.
+-Steady increase in revenue, profit, and cost from 2016 to 2022.

-2022: A standout year with a significant spike in revenue and profit.
+-2022: A standout year with a significant spike in revenue and profit.

-2023: Slight decline in financial performance due to potential market challenges or increased costs.
+-2023: Slight decline in financial performance due to potential market challenges or increased costs.

 Key Insights: